akruszewski/gibl/manuscript/chapter4.md

         (string-replace line x "")))))
 ```

+We concluded our `handler` implementation.

+#### 4.2.1.3.
+Server implementation

-Now we concluded our `handler` implementation.
-In the case where one peer connects to it, here's what should happen:
+In the case where one peer connects to the server, here's what should happen:

 1. Our program will wait for the peer to send some command
 1. It will use the `handler` procedure to trasnform the necessary data